 Radhika Sarda with a score of 148.5 out of 196 bagged AIR 3 and emerged as one of the CLAT toppers 2017.
-The Rajasthani girl, who scored the highest among girls, shares that she does not believe in shortcuts to success and took a year off to prepare properly for the Common Law Admission Test.
+The Rajasthani girl, who scored highest among the girls, shares that she does not believe in shortcuts to success and took a year off to prepare properly for the Common Law Admission Test.
 With a CGPA of 10 in Class 10 and 90.2 percent in Senior Secondary with Commerce (Maths) as her branch, Radhika had decided to pursue law as a career in Class 11 itself.
 An avid fan of Sherlock Holmes series, the CLAT 2017 AIR 3 shares that she took it as a challenge to qualify the national-level law entrance exam, CLAT.

 - Find top ranked colleges where you can seek admission.